Updated for 2017!

 - Internal water reservoir hook

-This one’s heavier than the others, but it has better organizational options, with several built-in pockets and carabiner clip rings, and it’s tougher than the rest.
+This one’s heavier than the others, but it has great organizational options, with several built-in pockets and carabiner clip rings, and it’s tougher than the rest.
+I got a test sample of this pack, and really enjoy the “ladder” pockets on the inside, which allow you to stack contents vertically, so they don’t all collapse to the bottom.

 - Capacity: 16.5 L